AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Format: `edit_appointment a:APPOINTMENTID [ic:NRIC] [dt:APPOINTMENTDATE] [d:APPOINTMENTDETAILS]`

 * Edits the appointment at the specified `a:`.
-The appointment id refers to the id number shown in the displayed appointment list.
-The appointment id **must be positive, alphanumeric and 6 characters** …​
+The appointment ID refers to the ID number shown in the displayed appointment list.
+The appointment ID **must be positive, alphanumeric and 6 characters** …​
 * At least one of the optional fields must be provided
 * Existing values of selected optional field(s) will be updated (overwritten) to the new input values
 * Appointment Date allows past and present dates for historical tracking purposes